-If you need to buy a major capital asset like a building, machinery or equipment to use in your farming business, consider buying it before the end of your fiscal year to claim tax depreciation, or capital cost allowance (CCA), to reduce your income on your tax return.
+If you need to purchase a major capital asset, such as a building, machinery, or equipment to use in your farming business, consider buying it before the end of the fiscal year.
+Doing so can help you claim tax depreciation, or capital cost allowance (CCA), which reduces your taxable income.

 What is capital cost allowance?

 Farm owners and agricultural producers can deduct certain expenses they incur to earn income.
 This includes many different expenditures, from the cost of feed to building repairs.
 Find out exactly what you can deduct on your tax return as a Canadian farmer.

 However, if you’ve purchased a fixed asset with a long-lasting life for your business, such as a tractor or silo, you cannot deduct the entire cost as an expense in a single taxation year.
 Since fixed assets wear out over time, they are considered “capital.”
 Their cost can be deducted over a period of several years using CCA.